fastoch/Certified-Kubernetes-Administrator/README.md

 ### Pods

-Pods are the smallest and most fundamental deployable unit in Kubernetes.
+- Pods are the smallest and most fundamental deployable unit in Kubernetes.
-They represent a single instance of a running process in your cluster.
+- They represent a single instance of a running process in your cluster.

-8/124
+- A pod encapsulates one or more tightly coupled containers that share storage and network resources
+- While a pod can contain multiple containers, the most common pattern is **one container per pod**

+### Replica sets & Deployments

+9/124